 Laws violated by the driver: Left turns — Massachusetts law states that “Any operator intending to turn left, in an intersection, across the path or lane of vehicles approaching from the opposite direction shall, before turning, yield the right-of-way until such time as the left turn can be made with reasonable safety.”
 (Chap.
 89, Sec 8).

-The best thing you can do if you have been injured in a Boston bicycle accident and want to be fairly compensated is to understand your legal rights before you make any decisions.
+The best thing you can do if you have been injured in a Boston bicycle crash and want to be fairly compensated is to understand your legal rights before you make any decisions.
 Before you speak to an insurance company adjuster, sign or submit any paperwork or hire a lawyer, you owe it to yourself to get as much information as you can, so you can make a smart decision on what you need to do next.
-At Spada Law Group, we offer free consumer guides and videos that answer many of the questions bicycle accident victims have.
+At Spada Law Group, we offer free consumer guides and videos that answer many of the questions bicycle crash victims have.
 Take a look, download our free information or contact us for a free consultation.
-Learn what Spada Law Group is all about and how we might be the right bicycle accident lawyers for you.
+Learn what Spada Law Group is all about and how we might be the right bicycle crash lawyers for you.